 The Stinking Bishops

-Arguably one of Sydney’s most delectable cheese experiences—The Stinking Bishops on Enmore Road in Newtown has been wooing cheese lovers since way back in 2014.
-Whether you’ve dropped in to collect a hard-to-find washed rind to impress your mates for a home dinner party, or you’ve dined in and sipped Pinot while tucking into a five-cheese toastie or a decadent smoked mozzarella mac n’ cheese—this cheesy place is nothing short of iconic.
+Arguably one of Sydney’s most delectable cheese experiences, The Stinking Bishops on Enmore Road has been wooing cheese lovers since it opened in 2014.
+Whether you’ve dropped in to collect a hard-to-find washed rind to impress your mates for a home dinner party or you’ve dined in and sipped pinot while tucking into a five-cheese toastie or a decadent smoked mozzarella mac n’ cheese, this cheesy place is nothing short of iconic.

 Monte Fresco Cheese

 While Monte Fresco Cheese is considered one of the newer kids on the chopping block (having started back in 2015), there’s nothing new about the cheese craftsmanship here.
 Sam Montalto is the cheesemonger behind this one and his family bears generations of skilled cheese artisans who have been honing and perfecting their skills for half a century.
-Their ricotta is the star product, having one several gold medal awards at Sydney’s Royal Easter Show however you’ll still find an array of highly sought-after bites like caciotta, feta, and halloumi.
+Their award-winning ricotta is the star product, having one several gold medal awards at Sydney’s Royal Easter Show; however, you’ll still find an array of highly sought-after bites like caciotta, feta, and halloumi.
 And trust us, you'll want to order boxes of their cannoli.

 The Artisan Cheese Room